-2.1 Frequency and Duration of Auditing: The operation of any licensee CAs could be started after the first auditing (Rules-21(C)).
+2.1 Frequency and Duration of Auditing: The operation of any licensee CAs could be started after the first auditing [Rule-21(C) of the IT (CA) Rules, 2010].
 After that, all operational CAs would be audited as per Rules 32(2) and the report should be completed in compliance with Rules 32(3).